lvarnum/README-Generator/README.md

   Email: lvarnum@email.arizona.edu

   ## Project Description:
-  The application allows developers to generate a README by inputting project information into the command line.
+  The project is designed to automatically generated a README file based on user prompts.

   ## Table of contents:
   [Installation](#installation)